-The Coal Mines Historic Site hike is a 3km, grade 2 trail located in the Coal Mines Historic Site, Tasmania.
-The hike should take approximately 1hr to complete.
+Coal Mines Historic Site is a 3km, grade 2 Return hike located in Coal Mines Historic Site Tasmania.
+The hike should take approximately 1hrs to complete.

 This picturesque site on the Tasman Peninsula once housed up to 600 convicts who laboured in the inky blackness of underground tunnels, chipping at coal and dragging it out on trolleys behind them.
 Ruins that include the penitentiary, underground cells and mine shaft remain from this brutal past.

 An outcrop of coal was discovered at Plunkett Point by surveyors in 1833 and immediate plans were made by the government to exploit the area to provide a local supply of coal for the colony.
 The Plunkett Point mine was the first operational mine in Tasmania.

 In 1839 there were 150 prisoners and a detachment of 29 officers stationed at the mines.
 Large stone barracks which housed up to 170 prisoners, as well as the chapel, bakehouse and store had been erected.
 Today, they form imposing sandstone ruins.
 On the hillside above were comfortable quarters for the commanding officer, surgeon and other officials.
 Remains of some of these can also still be seen.
 Carts ran along rail and tram roads to the jetties for loading.

 Four solitary cells were constructed deep in the underground workings to punish those who committed further crimes at the mines.